Alane (song)

-"Alane" is a song recorded by Cameroonian artist Wes.
-It was released in May 1997 as the debut single from his album, Welenga (1996).
-It became a hit across Europe, topping the charts in Austria, Belgium, France and the Netherlands.
-It is sung in the Duala language of Cameroon though the Tony Moran remix includes English lyrics ("Alane flows like a fountain, running gently to your heart.
+"Alane" is a song by Cameroonian musician Wes.
+It was released in May 1997 via various labels as the debut single from his first album, Welenga (1996).
+The song became a hit across Europe, topping the charts in Austria, Belgium, France and the Netherlands.
+It is produced by Michel Sanchez and sung in the Duala language of Cameroon though the Tony Moran remix includes English lyrics ("Alane flows like a fountain, running gently to your heart.
 Alane dances inside me, like a flame in to your arms").
+Its accompanying music video was directed by Philippe Gautier featuring choreography by Mia Frye.

 Critical reception

-Pan-European magazine Music & Media wrote that "African chants meet state-of-the-art dance beats on this sizzling hot dance track, which has already been firmly entrenched atop the French charts for a couple of weeks.
-The host of Todd Terry remixes made available range from fairly straightforward to plain adventurous, something that ensures the track appeals to a broad range of formats."
-A reviewer from Sunday Mirror rated it seven out of ten, adding, "This Euro-stomper with lots of wailing and chanting Afro-vocals is sure to be a huge hit in the nightclubs - and on the Terry Wogan show."
+Pan-European magazine Music & Media wrote, "African chants meet state-of-the-art dance beats on this sizzling hot dance track, which has already been firmly entrenched atop the French charts for a couple of weeks."
+Alan Jones from Music Week declared it a "haunting" single and "likely to be the next Afro-European hit to make the grade here.
+Wes's expressive but slightly weak vocals are bolstered considerably by a pop/dance arrangement that fits like a glove, while some ethnic-sounding support bolsters the chorus."
+Chris Finan from Record Mirror Dance Update gave "Alane" a top score of five out of five, stating, "With over 2m copies already sold in France, this is certain to cause more than a stir here [in the UK]".
+A reviewer from Sunday Mirror gave it seven out of ten, adding, "This Euro-stomper with lots of wailing and chanting Afro-vocals is sure to be a huge hit in the nightclubs - and on the Terry Wogan show."